 The problem?
 You don’t know why you have your goals yet, because you haven’t analyzed it.
 So—spend a few days digging into

 why.
 Journal it.
 Freewrite it.
 Why do you want this education so badly?
 Spending a few mornings at this will focus your thoughts.
 That’ll save you hours or days when it’s time to write your personal statement.
 Pro Tip: Don’t kill yourself freewriting.
 Do it in short, frequent bursts.
 Journal for 10 minutes in short morning, afternoon, and evening sessions, or whenever you find time.
 7. Research the school

 Oh-oh.
 Your personal statement for college failed.
 What went wrong?
 You didn’t know what the school wants in their perfect student.
 That blunder cost you a slot, because you told them you have all the wrong skills.
 Or you said you want to build the skills they don’t know how to teach.

 The solution?
 Know before you go.
 Look into their curriculum.
 What do they excel at?
 What can they teach you?
 What do you already know that will help you shine after they let you in?
 How can you tie those things to your personal story?
 The answers to these questions are your passkey through admissions.

 When writing a personal statement, remember to:

+cover letter templates and start writing.
 Questions?
 Concerns?
 We’re here for you.
 If you still have questions about how to write a personal statement for college that lands the interview, drop me a line in the comments.